Project 2: CS 61A Autocorrected Typing Software

 Important: You may not use while, for, or list comprehensions in your implementation.
 Use recursion.

-If the number of characters that must change is greater than limit, then feline_fixes should return any number larger than limit and should minimize the amount of computation needed to do so.
+If the number of characters that must change is greater than limit, then furry_fixes should return any number larger than limit and should minimize the amount of computation needed to do so.

 Why is there a limit?
-We know that autocorrect will reject any source word whose difference with the typed word is greater than limit.
+From Problem 5, we know that autocorrect will reject any source word whose difference with the typed word is greater than limit.
 It doesn't matter if the difference is greater than limit by 1 or by 100; autocorrect will reject it just the same.
-Therefore, as soon as we know the difference will be above limit, it makes sense to try to minimize extra computation, even if the returned difference won't be exactly correct.
+Therefore, as soon as we know the difference is above limit, it makes sense to try to minimize the extra computation of making unnecessary recursive calls, even if the returned difference won't be exactly correct.

-These two calls to feline_fixes should take about the same amount of time to evaluate:
+These two calls to furry_fixes should take about the same amount of time to evaluate:

 >>> limit = 4